pivotal/docs-tap/scst-store/logs.md

 `I1122 20:30:21.869528       1 images.go:26]` is the logging header.
 The [Logging header formats](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-instrumentation/logging.md#logging-header-formats) section explains each part in more detail.

 #### Name
-The string that follows the header is a name that helps identify what produced the log line.
-For the case of the Store, the name always starts with `MetadataStore`.
+The string that follows the header is a name that helps identify what produced the log entry.
+For Stores, the name always starts with `MetadataStore`.

-For log lines that display the raw SQL queries being used, they will use the name `MetadataStore/gorm`.
+For log entries that display the raw SQL queries, the name is `MetadataStore/gorm`.

 #### Key/Value pairs
 Key/value pairs compose the rest of the log output.
 The tables below list each key and the meaning of their value.